-Welcome to our Filmmaker Spotlight of our Inner Circle Members!
-Our members are what make Shane’s Inner Circle the best filmmaking community YOU should be a part of, and we want to celebrate their stories with this Spotlight Series by sharing them with the world!
-Our members are so inspiring and I am in awe every day of how dedicated each member is to this craft, which only fuels the drive behind creating the best content from my decades of experience on set for the Inner Circle.
+Welcome to our Filmmaker Spotlight of our Filmmakers Academy (formerly Inner Circle) members!
+Our members are what make Filmmakers Academy the best filmmaking community YOU should be a part of, and we want to celebrate their stories with this Spotlight Series by sharing them with the world!
+Our members are so inspiring and I am in awe every day of how dedicated each member is to this craft, which only fuels the drive behind creating the best content from my decades of experience on set for the Filmmakers Academy.
 This week we’re focusing on the young and talented Gabe Sheets!

 Read on, be inspired, and join us on the inside so you can take your own work further.
 Enjoy!